Skip to content

 3. Career-line faculty members.

-2. All members of the Career-line faculty who, continuously for one year preceding the date their term of Senate membership would begin, have had Career-line faculty appointments of at least 75 percent Full-Time-Equivalent (.75 FTE) within a single area of representation, without regard for rank or Career-line category (Clinical, Lecturer, or Research), shall be eligible for election to membership in the Senate from the area of representation where they hold such .75 or above FTE appointment, except ex officio members of the Senate and members of the faculty serving in administrative positions higher than department chair.
+2. All members of the Career-line faculty who, continuously for one year preceding the date their term of Senate membership would begin, have had Career-line faculty appointments of at least 75 percent Full-Time-Equivalent (.75 FTE) within a single Area of Representation, without regard for rank or Career-line category (Clinical, Lecturer, or Research), shall be eligible for election to membership in the Senate from the Area of Representation where they hold such .75 or above FTE appointment, except ex officio members of the Senate and members of the faculty serving in administrative positions higher than department chair.

-3. All members of the faculty who at the time of the election hold Career-line faculty appointments of at least 50 percent Full-Time- Equivalent (.5 FTE) within a single area of representation, without regard for rank or time in rank, and without regard for Career-line category (Clinical, Lecturer, or Research), shall be eligible to vote for Career-line candidates for Senate membership in the areas of representation where they hold such .50 or above FTE appointments.
+3. All members of the faculty who at the time of the election hold Career-line faculty appointments of at least 50 percent Full-Time-Equivalent (.5 FTE) within a single Area of Representation, without regard for rank or time in rank, and without regard for Career-line category (Clinical, Lecturer, or Research), shall be eligible to vote for Career-line candidates for Senate membership in the Area(s) of Representation where they hold such .50 or above FTE appointments.

 4. International Extended Campus Faculty Representation.

-1. All full-time faculty members (.75 FTE or higher) (tenure-line or career-line) without regard of rank or career-line category (Clinical, Lecturer, or Research) shall be eligible for election.
+1. All full-time faculty members (.75 FTE or higher) (Tenure-line or Career-line) without regard of rank or career-line category (Clinical, Lecturer, or Research) shall be eligible for election.
 All members of the faculty who, at the time of the election, are teaching .50 FTE or higher at the International Extended Campus, shall be eligible to vote for their Senate representative.

 2. Election of Faculty Members to the Senate and the Role of Senate Personnel and Elections Committee.